Recurring elements in the Final Fantasy series: Crystals

+Magitek

+In games with universes containing more advanced technology, it is often depicted as predominantly powered by magic.
+This is specifically called magitek in Final Fantasy VI, XIV, and XV, while other games have similar elements under a different name, such as mako technology in VII and magicite technology in XII.
+Such magical technology is often used as a metaphor for overreaching, evil ambition, breaking the rules of the world, and stealing its energy no matter the cost.
+Extremely powerful magitek armor is recurring in various games in the series, such as in VI, XIV, and XV in the form of mecha, and in XV as powered armor.

+Characters and monsters

-Characters and monsters have made appearances in multiple Final Fantasy titles, although they remain unconnected in a narrative sense.
+Characters and monsters have made appearances in multiple Final Fantasy games, although they remain unconnected in a narrative sense.
 A recurring animal in Final Fantasy is the Chocobo, a galliform bird that regularly acts as a means of transport for characters.
-The Chocobo was created by Ishii for Final Fantasy II, and have appeared in every mainline Final Fantasy title since then.
-A second recurring race are the Moogles, whose Japanese name is Mōguri, a portmanteau of the words mogura (mole) and kōmori (bat); while frequently seen minding stores or assuming some other background role, they have also appeared as party allies or playable characters.
+The Chocobo was created by Ishii for Final Fantasy II, and have appeared in every mainline Final Fantasy game since then.
+A second recurring race are the Moogles, whose Japanese name is Mōguri, a portmanteau of the words mogura (mole) and kōmori (bat); while frequently seen running shops or assuming some other background role, they have also appeared as party allies or playable characters.
 The Moogles were also created by Ishii, originally designed in his school days by combining a koala with a bat.
-Other recurring races include common monsters such as the cactus-like Cactuar, the Tonbery, the Malboro; the Behemoth; and the Iron Giant.
+Other recurring races include common monsters such as the cactus-like Cactuar, the Tonberry, the Malboro, the Behemoth, and the Iron Giant.

 A human character that has frequently appeared is Cid (シド, Shido).
 Making his debut in Final Fantasy II, he has appeared in multiple forms as everything from a player character to an antagonist.
 His most frequent occupation is an engineer, and he is commonly associated with the party's airship.
 Cid was originally created as a character that would appear in multiple forms: his one common attribute was that he was an intelligent and wise figure "like Yoda from the Star Wars series".
 Two other recurring human characters are Biggs and Wedge, a duo named after characters from the Star Wars franchise who are often used for comic relief.
-Making their debut in Final Fantasy VI as footsoldiers, they have since appeared in multiple Final Fantasy titles.
-A different character is Gilgamesh: first appearing in Final Fantasy V, he has made cameo appearances in multiple Final Fantasy titles since then.
-Gilgamesh, named after a mythical character of the same name, was created by Sakaguchi, and designed by Tetsuya Nomura and Yoshitaka Amano.
+Making their debut in Final Fantasy VI as footsoldiers, they have since appeared in multiple Final Fantasy games.
+A different character is Gilgamesh; first appearing in Final Fantasy V, he has made cameo appearances in multiple Final Fantasy games since then.
+Gilgamesh, named after the mythological figure, was created by Sakaguchi, and designed by Tetsuya Nomura and Yoshitaka Amano.